reiver/go-wikiwiki/README.md

 ## Wiki Text Syntax

-This is the syntax wiki text markup:
+This is the syntax for wiki text markup:

 ```
 ''superscript'